EDUCATION & TRAINING

 The course is designed to expose residents and faculty to the fundamental principles, terminology, and breadth of study design, biostatistics, informatics, regulatory issues, and bioethics, in a highly intensive immersion setting.
 During the course participants will select a relevant research question and draft a protocol to answer it.

-Junior Faculty, senior fellows, predoctoral & postdoctoral trainees with a focus on clinical and translational science are encouraged to apply for either a KL2 or TL1 award to fund their education and training in clinical and translational research.
+Junior Faculty, senior fellows, predoctoral & postdoctoral trainees with a focus on clinical and translational science are encouraged to apply for a KL2 award to fund their education and training in clinical and translational research.
 Awards include salary or stipend funding, as well as full or partial tuition support and funds for travel.

 NEED HELP GETTING STARTED?